cckc18/test_repo/README.md

 1) run the python script 'main.py' to generate preliminary input file in data_input folder; use '-h' to see detailed options

-2) run jupyter notebook 'data_processing.ipynb' to processed data and modeling input files
+2) run jupyter notebook 'data_processing.ipynb' to generate processed data and modeling input files

 3) run jupyter notebook 'Maps.ipynb' to generate Voronoi maps